grant-humphries/grant-humphries.github.io/_drafts/python-comtypes-arcobjects.md

 from comtypes.gen.esriDataSourcesGDB import FileGDBWorkspaceFactory
 ```

-ESRI has published a tutorial on Network Dataset creation with ArcObjects using VB.NET and C# so carrying this out in python is just a matter of translating that guide.
-This is what was done in the Stack Exchange post, and although the settings on my network were different in some cases it gave me a starting point.
+ESRI has published a tutorial on Network Dataset creation with ArcObjects using VB.NET and C# so carrying this out in Python is just a matter of translating that guide.
+This is what was done in the Stack Exchange post, and although the settings on my network were different in some cases it provided a strong basis to get started with the conversion.
 Below is a snippet of the VB code from the tutorial:

 ```vbnet
 Dim gdbPath As String = "C:/Program Files/ArcGIS/data/SanFrancisco.gdb"